MFA Classical Acting: Performance & Practice

 It can be useful to have a recording device so that you can record accents, music etc. It is sufficient to have a phone with the facility to record sound.

 Agents and casting directors are invited to attend the production at the end of the course.
-Towards the end of your degree, you’ll gain professional insight through three masterclasses with industry professionals.
+Towards the end of your degree, you’ll gain professional insight through masterclasses with industry professionals.

-Eligible to work in USA or Canada?
+Eligible to work in USA?

 LAMDA's training will culminate in a series of professional development and industry events to support your growth as a professional artist and the start/continuation of your career in North America.
-This may include digital or in-person events to help graduates gain exposure and will be tailored each year to best suit the current industry.
+This may include digital or in-person events to help graduates gain exposure and will be tailored to best suit the current industry.